choria-legacy/mcollective-sshkey-security/README.md

 # MCollective SSH Key Security Plugin

+## Deprecation Notice

+This repository holds legacy code related to The Marionette Collective project.
+That project has been deprecated by Puppet Inc and the code donated to the Choria Project.

+Please review the [Choria Project Website](https://choria.io) and specifically the [MCollective Deprecation Notice](https://choria.io/mcollective) for further information and details about the future of the MCollective project.

+## Overview

 A security plugin that uses ssh keys to sign and validate messages.

 ## Installation